 - This post contains affiliate links.
 Read more here.

 We’ve weighed the pros and cons of self-cleaning litter boxes for cats and tested quite a few.
 Our conclusion?
-They can be a time-saving investment like few others in the pet world—under the right circumstances.
-We’ve rounded up the industry’s best to maximize your chances of picking a winner for your kitty.
+They can be a time-saving investment like few others in the pet world.
+But it matters which one you get.
+We’ve rounded up the industry’s best to maximize your chances of picking a winner.

 Best Overall: The Litter-Robot 4

-If you were on the fence about getting a robot cat litter box, the Litter-Robot 4 may tempt you to make that purchase.
+If you were on the fence about getting an automatic cat litter box, the Litter-Robot 4 may tempt you to make that purchase.

 - No special litter or bags are required (the waste bin can use a 13-gallon kitchen bag)